 I sat in a classroom filled with students yesterday.
 The missionary up front was telling tales from his work in the Middle East.
 God doing miracles and people discovering Christ.
 I was spellbound.

-But, being engrossed, we missed the cue, and a student pushed around us with much eye-rolling and deep sighing.
-He opened the door with drama and cast us a withering glance.
+So spellbound that I didn’t realize someone was trying to get into the room, but the door was locked.
+Noting my lack of awareness, one of the students pushed around me with much eye-rolling and head-shaking.
+He opened the door with drama and cast me a withering glance.
 Adults are so lame.

 Confession: It hurt my feelings.
 No one enjoys being made the fool.

 Confession Two: I am also guilty of arrogance.
 Nearly every day.

 A taste of arrogance is good medicine.
 If I see that student today, I’ll thank him.
 Briefly.